Iterative Graph Self-Distillation: Conclusions

 \section{Conclusions}

-In this paper, we propose IGSD, a novel unsupervised graph-level representation learning framework via self-distillation.
-Our framework iteratively performs teach-student distillation by contrasting augmented views of graph instances.
-Experimental results in both unsupervised and semi-supervised settings show that IGSD is not only able to learn effective graph representations competitive with state-of-the-art models but also robust with choices of encoders and augmentation strategies.
-In the future, we plan to apply our framework to other graph learning tasks and investigate the design of view generators to generative effective views automatically.
+In this paper, we propose IGSD, a novel graph-level representation learning framework via self-distillation.
+Our framework iteratively performs teacher-student distillation by instance discrimination on augmented views of graph instances using graph diffusion.
+Experimental results in both self-supervised and semi-supervised settings show that IGSD is not only able to learn expressive graph representations competitive with state-of-the-art models but also effective with different choices of encoders and augmentation strategies.
+In the future, we plan to apply our framework to other graph learning tasks and investigate the design of view generators to generate effective views automatically.